CanvasHS/canvashs.github.io/protocol.md

 }
 {% endhighlight %}

-###MouseEnter
+###MouseOver
 Triggered when the mouse enters a shape that is interested in that event.
-Note: only works on shapes that have eventdata and are interested in MouseEnter events.
+Note: only works on shapes that have eventdata and are interested in MouseOver events.

 ####Example
 {% highlight json linenos %}
 {
-    "event":"mouseenter",
+    "event":"mouseover",
     "data":{
         "id": "myAwesomeShape",
         "x": 150,